wolfmanjm/kivy-smoothie-host/README.md

 eg http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/2019-04-08-raspbian-stretch-lite.zip

 Or you can also create an image for your raspi using the raspi imager from here. https://www.raspberrypi.com/software/, using the advanced menu
 (type Ctrl-Shift-X) you can quickly presetup your wifi and make it headless.
 (Do not enable or install X Windows if you are using the raspi 7" touch screen).
-Select the lite OS.
+Select the Buster lite OS.

-If you installed Bullseye (or Buster) you can do a quick install of the Kivy wheel using the following commands...
+If you installed Buster you can do a quick install of the Kivy wheel using the following commands...

     sudo apt update
     sudo apt upgrade (maybe reboot)